GSA/piv-guides/pages/template.md

 Thank you for your interest in writing a FICAM Guide!
 We welcome your contributions to solving a PIV, FPKI, or FICAM-Arch technical issue.

-This **Contributor's Template** will help you get started with writing your new FICAM guide.
+This **Contributor's Template for Writing a FICAM Guide** gives guidance, instructions, and a Template to help you get started with your new guide.

 {% include alert-info.html heading = "Before starting a new FICAM guide, please review the _Contributing_ page!" content="The _Contributing_ page provides terms and conditions and other important instructions." %}

-After reviewing the **Contributing** page, please read through this entire **Contributor's Template** before beginning.
-Click on a link below to go to a specific section:
+After reviewing the **Contributing** page, please read through this _Contributor's Template_ before beginning.
+To go to a specific section, click on a link below:

 * [**Select a Topic for Your Guide**](#select-a-topic-for-your-guide)
 * [**Use GitHub**](#use-github)